tripledio/tripledio.github.io/_posts/2017-10-14-Deliberate-Practice.md

 #### What is it? <a id="1.a"/>

 Deliberate practice is the act of doing something specifically, putting your full attention to improve yourself in a skill.
-There is another thing you could call continuous practice which you can by example get excerising your day to day job.
+There is another thing you could call continuous practice which you can by example get doing your day to day job.

 #### Ways to do it <a id="1.b"/>

+##### Meetups
 ##### Katas
 ##### Reading
 ##### Lightning talks